Bgoode161/CRUD-app/README.md

 Hello!!!
 This is Spring MVC application created as a training task for practice.
 It imitates virtual library.
 You can manipulate with people and books entities.
-Just a tipycal CRUD app.
+Just a typical CRUD app.